caiks/WBOT02/README.md

 The mean *underlying* path length tends to increase with increasing *overlying* path length.
 The maximum also varies with *overlying* path length if one adjusts for the normal distribution of the path lengths.
 This suggests that greater and greater detail is required as the *slices* become more specialised.
 In fact, the longest *underlying* path length is 18 - only one less than the maximum path length for the whole *underlying model* (81).
 The low mean and mode suggests that general brightness is all that is interesting in most cases, i.e. the strongest *alignments* are of global brightness relations.

-The median *diagonal* at 18.3 is much less than that for *model* 66 at 26.0, which also suggests that a larger threshold might be considered.
-However, we can expect higher *level* *alignments* to be somewhat lower than for lower *level models* because the *alignments* are global rather than local.

-The random *model* has nearly normal *slice* path statistics as can be seen by the fairly uniform brightnesses in the contour map (for scale 0.177) -
+The random *model* has nearly normal *slice* path statistics as can be seen by the fairly uniform brightnesses in the length contour map (for scale 0.177) -

 ![contour004_082_scale3_minent_length](images/contour004_082_scale3_minent_length.png)